 Mr. Guenther earned a Bachelor of Science degree in Mechanical Engineering from Texas A&M University and has an MBA in International Trade and Finance from the University of St. Thomas.

 In 2016, Mr. Guenther was elected president of the Texas Ports Association.
-He also serves on TxDOT’s Texas Freight Advisory Committee and Port Authority Advisory Committee and is a member of the Board of Visitors of Texas A&M University at Galveston and Texas A&M Transportation Institute (TTI) Advisory Council.
+He also serves on the Texas Department of Transportation’s Texas Freight Advisory Committee and Port Authority Advisory Committee, and is a member of the Board of Visitors of Texas A&M University at Galveston and Texas A&M Transportation Institute (TTI) Advisory Council.
+In May 2018, he became a member of the U.S. Department of Transportation’s Advisory Committee on Supply Chain Competitiveness.

 Thomas J. Heidt, Chief Operating Officer